 Raspberries are basically a locally grown super-food.
 Being a beautiful, bright berry, they’re high in antioxidants, fibre, potassium, calcium, and they’re less sweet than most fruits so they’ll help to satisfy that sweet tooth without the sugar crash.

 Besides the nutritional benefits, there are few things I love more than raspberries in a muffin.
 It’s been over a year since a muffin recipe appeared on my blog.
 But when Shirley announced March Muffin Madness, she totally inspired me to bake muffins!
 Just last week I broke my muffin recipe fast with a recipe for Banana Oat Muffins.

 But these Raspberry Muffin Cakes are just for you guys.
 Why Muffin Cakes?
 Because these babies were meant to be more than muffins.
 They’re moist and cake-like, and I just know you will love them!

 I make my own oat flour by grinding certified gluten-free oats in my Blendtec.
 It takes a matter of seconds and I only do what I need so I don’t have to worry about storing extra.

-Shirley here again … Do check out Maggie’s Banana Oat Muffins, too.
+Shirley here again … Do check out Maggie’s Banana Oat Muffins as well.
 I just made them and they are so good!
-To get more of Maggie’s healthy gluten-free recipes, be sure to sign up for her newsletter so you can get a copy of her free e-book, 10 Easy Recipes for the Gluten-Free Beginner.

 - 2 tablespoons tapioca flour